garrandall/popular-music-data/tracks/not-like-the-movies-katy-perry.md

 Just like the movies
 That's how it will be
-Cinematic and dramatic, with the perfect ending, ohh It's not like the movies, oh
+Cinematic and dramatic, with the perfect ending, oh It's not like the movies, oh
 But that's how it should be, yeah
 When he's the one, you'll come undone